Teaching Your Children About Home Security

 What to Consider Before Giving Your Kid a House Key

-It’s time to head back to school already.
-One of parents’ common concerns this time of year is how to keep their kids safe after school.
+One of parents’ common concerns is how to keep their kids safe after school.
 Even if someone is usually home when the child gets dropped off by the bus or carpool, it’s important that they have a house key just in case.

 It may be difficult to decide when it’s the right time to provide your child with a copy of the house key.
 Here are some key considerations.
 This is also a good time to consider more high-tech solutions like keyless entry and smart home systems.

-Is it the Right Time to Give Your Kid a Key?
+Is it the Right Time to Give Your Child a Key?

 Make sure that you talk with your kids about home security and the responsibility of having a house key.
 There are a few questions that you should consider when deciding to trust your child with a key.

-- Is your kid old enough to handle the responsibility of being home alone?
+- Is your child old enough to handle the responsibility of being home alone?

 - Does he/she feel comfortable at home alone?